rtm/js-pick-notation/README.md

 ## Proposal: Picked Properties in JavaScript (aka Extended Object Destructuring, aka Extended Dot Notation)

-This is a proposal to extend dot noation to allow retrieval of multiple properties from objects, and setting of multiple properties on objects, leveraging object destructuring syntax to suppot renaming and defaults.
+This is a proposal to extend dot notation to allow retrieval of multiple properties from objects, and setting of multiple properties on objects, leveraging object destructuring syntax to support renaming and defaults.

 ### Retrieving multiple propetties from objects (aka "picking")

-To retrieve (access) multiple properites from an object (sometimes referred to as "picking"), we simply extend dot notation by writing the object name (or an expression evaluating to an object), then a dot, then a destructuring construct
+To retrieve (access) multiple properties from an object (sometimes referred to as "picking"), we simply extend dot notation by writing the object name (or an expression evaluating to an object), then a dot, then a destructuring construct
-(to be precise, the *ObjectAssignmentPattern* coming to the left of the equal sign in a destructuring assignment).
+(to be precise, the *ObjectAssignmentPattern* defined in the spec as coming to the left of the equal sign in a destructuring assignment).

     obj.{p1, p2}